To build strength of self and strength of community through active, hands on challenges!

 Plenty of choice

-Students can choose which challenges to do based on their personality type, fitness level and capabilities, their likes and their dislikes and the time they have available.
-Options are also available for those who are injured, or have limited use of their legs and/or who use wheelchairs.
+Students can choose challenges based on their personality type, fitness level and capabilities, their likes and their dislikes, the time they have available etc. Options are also available for those who are injured, or have limited use of their legs and/or who use wheelchairs.

 Students can complete many of the challenges solo and at home as an alternative to doing in groups and at school .

 Rewarding of action

-- the flow on benefits of physical activity on cognitive abilities, mood, sleep, fitness and energy levels
+- benefits of physical activity on cognitive abilities, mood, sleep, fitness and energy levels.

-- the value of building ‘strong’ communities and the role they can play in helping that happen
+- value of building ‘strong’ communities and the role they can play in helping that happen.

-- the health and activity services and opportunities available in the local community
+- health and activity services and opportunities available in the local community.

 Requiring students to provide evidence to their teachers of having successfully completed challenges is a key piece in ensuring kids complete tasks, stay motivated and appreciate their achievements.